github/docs/data/reusables/webhooks/webhook_recent_deliveries.md

-1. Under "Recent deliveries", all deliveries from the past 30 days will be listed.
-If this webhook has not been delivered within the past 30 days, no deliveries will be listed.
+1. Under "Recent deliveries", all deliveries from the past {% data variables.webhooks.retention %} days will be listed.
+If this webhook has not been delivered within the past {% data variables.webhooks.retention %} days, no deliveries will be listed.
 If webhooks are not active, the "Recent Deliveries" section will not be present.

    Click a delivery GUID to view details.